SimonPinches/EIRENE/README.md

 FC=gfortran cmake ../src
 make -j EIRENE
 ```
-Above lines generate an EIRENE library in `eirene/libRelease` with the "Dummy" interface and "default" user-routines.
+Above lines generate an EIRENE library in `eirene/libRelease` with the "Dummy" interface and "default" user-routines, where `j` is an integer number denoting the number of threads used for compilation (default is `j=1`).
 If you like to compile for SOLPS-ITER use e.g.
 ```bash
 FC=gfortran cmake ../src -DEIRENE_INTERFACE=SOLPS-ITER -DEIRENE_USER-ROUTINES=iter
 ```
 instead.
 The variable values correspond to the folder name without prefix (`couple_`, `user_`).

-## Attention
+**Attention**

 [Interfaces](src/interfaces/) and [user-routines](src/user-routines/) may not be up to date.
-Use the routines served with the plasma code repository if you are not sure that the EIRENE repository contains the interface and user-routines you want.
+Use the routines served with the plasma code repository if you are not sure if the EIRENE repository contains the interface and user-routines you want.

 ## Contributing